 One student is fully-funded to pursue the Juris Doctorate at Albany Law School.

 This year, the jobs of our graduating seniors include the following:

-EMRE Engineer at Exxon/Mobil
+Software Engineer at IBM

 Engineer in the Edison Engineering Development Program at GE Aviation